 - A and L function: refers to functions within ORR Access and Licensing Team.
-These are passenger track access, freight access and stations and depot access - Access regulatory information: the report name for the information we publish relating to passenger, freight and station and depot access on regulated networks - AVG days: the average amount of days across all applications - Awaiting formal submission: an application that is in the pipeline but not yet submitted to ORR - Complexity RAG: a red, amber, green status applied to cases based on how complex they are for ORR to undertake its duties - Consultation: the industry consultation carried out by Network Rail on behalf of the application - Facility name: the station, depot etc that the contract refers to - FNPO: Freight and National Passenger Operator.
-This is an area of Network Rail that looks after nationwide operators - Formal submission invited: ORR has completed its review and instructed applicants to submit the finalised legal documents - Formal submission received: the applicants have submitted the finalised legal documents for ORR to approve - General approval: permits Network Rail and a train operator to make amendments to their track access agreement, subject to certain conditions, without our specific approval - IM: infrastructure manager - Influencing factors: considerations ORR undertakes during application review - Informal submission received: ORR has received an application from an infrastructure manager and a beneficiary to amend their contract - Live cases: the current access applications being reviewed by ORR
+These are passenger track access, freight access and stations and depot access - Access regulatory information: the report name for the information we publish relating to passenger, freight and station and depot access on regulated networks - AVG days: the average duration of the application process, meaning the average overall time, in days, from start to finish for all applications - Awaiting formal submission: an application that is in the pipeline but not yet formally submitted to ORR - Complexity RAG: A red, amber or green status applied to cases based on their complexity when processed by ORR.
+Green means any issues were minor and quickly addressed.
+Amber means concerns were raised but were resolved without further complication, and without significantly extending the case duration.
+Red means sustained problems which led to further complications, and/ or significant delays to the case process - Consultation: the industry consultation carried out by Network Rail on behalf of the application - Facility name: the station, depot etc. that the contract refers to.

-- NC milestone: relates to timetable production dates published in NR's network code - Non Network Rail Infrastructure: areas of railway infrastructure that are not managed by Network Rail - Operator: train operator - RFT: right first time - PCD: principal change date - Region/route: geographical area of Network Rail - SCD: subsidiary or summer timetable change date - Section: section of the Railways Act - Segment: the market segment of passenger train operators, whether they are open access operators or on public service contracts - SoAR: Network Rail's sale of access rights panel - Specific approval: a regulated access contract reviewed and approved by ORR - TAC: track access contract - Total access rights: the overall number of track access rights held by passenger train operators - Total services planned: the number of services with access rights that train operators plan to run on the network - Total services ran: the number of services with access rights that train operators actually ran on the network - Under review: means ORR is undertaking its review of the application in line with its statutory duties
+- FNPO: Freight and National Passenger Operator.
+This is an area of Network Rail that looks after nationwide operators - Formal submission invited: ORR has completed its review and instructed applicants to submit the finalised legal documents - Formal submission received: the applicants have submitted the finalised legal documents for ORR to approve - General approval: permits Network Rail and a train operator to make amendments to their track access agreement, subject to certain conditions, without our specific approval - IM: infrastructure manage - Influencing factors: considerations ORR undertakes during application review - Informal submission received: ORR has received an application from an infrastructure manager and a beneficiary to amend their contract - Live cases: the current access applications being reviewed by ORR. - NC milestone: relates to timetable production dates published in Network Rail's Network Code. - Non Network Rail Infrastructure: areas of railway infrastructure that are not managed by Network Rail - Operator: train operator - RFT: right first time, referring to track access applications which are submitted with all evidence and information required for ORR to make a decision presented correctly. - PCD: principal change date; referring to one of two annual updates to the UK rail timetable.
+This is the timetable change date which typically falls in December. - Region/route: geographical area of Network Rail - SCD: subsidiary or summer timetable change date, referring to one of two annual updates to the UK rail timetable.
+This is the timetable change date which typically falls in May. - Section: section of the Railways Act 1993 which is part of the framework within which ORR operates as set by legislation - Segment: the market segment of passenger train operators, whether they are open access operators or on public service contracts - SoAR: Network Rail's Sale of Access Rights panel - · Specific approval: a regulated access contract reviewed and approved by ORR - TAC: track access contract - Total access rights: the overall number of track access rights held by passenger train operators - Total services planned: the number of services with access rights that train operators plan to run on the network

+- Total services ran: the number of services with access rights that train operators actually ran on the network - Under review: means ORR is undertaking its review of the application in line with its statutory duties